SimplyCEO/generikit-hid-sony/README.md

 </picture>
 </p>

-Generic patches.
+Generic PlayStation patches.
 Those that were revoked by the sages.

 ## Usage